 - Past injuries, such as back or joint injuries

 - If you are menstruating

 - Unusual stiffness or pain in muscles or joints

-Follow these guidelines, and you and those around you will have a productive yoga session.
+Follow these guidelines, and you and those around you will have a fun and safe yoga session.